josephabbudd-web/kickfyne/README.md

 With user configuration

- * The first TabItem following the settings tab is selected at startup.
+ * The first TabItem following the settings TabItem is selected at startup.
- * After the user selects the settings tab, makes a change and clicks the dismiss button, the settings tab gets unselected and the previously selected tab is selected.
+ * After the user selects the settings TabItem, makes a change and clicks the dismiss button, the settings TabItem gets unselected and the previously selected TabItem is selected.

-By adding a **+** to the verbs `add-apptabs` and `add-apptabs` a tabbar screen is created with a settings tab that allows the user to set where the tabs are located.
+By adding a **+** to the verbs `add-apptabs` and `add-apptabs` a tabbar screen is created with a settings TabItem that allows the user to set where the tabs are located.

 ```shell
 💲 kickfyne screen add-apptabs+ «screen-package-name» «[*]tab-item-name, ...»
 💲 kickfyne screen add-doctabs+ «screen-package-name» «[*]tab-item-name, ...»
 ```

-Below is an example showing the selected config tab with its content.
+Below is an example showing the selected config TabItem with its content.

 ![The new configurable AppTabs screen.](/images/kickfyne_apptabs_config.png)